Bennett-Heung/Salary-Prediction/README.md

 **2. Data cleaning**

-As well as finding the data types and size of each dataset, data cleaning involved discovering and treating for missing data, duplicates, invalid data (for example, salaries <= 0) and suspected outliers (observations outside 25 percentile -1.5 * Inter Quartile Range and 75 percentile -1.5 * Inter Quartile Range).
+As well as finding the data types and size of each dataset, data cleaning involved discovering and treating missing data, duplicates, invalid data (for example, salaries <= 0) and suspected outliers.
+Lower outliers are outliers below the 25 percentile - 1.5 * Inter Quartile Range; and upper outliers are above the 75 percentile -1.5 * Inter Quartile Range.

-Below is the summary of descriptive statistics for both the categorical and numeric data.
+Below is the statistics summary for the categorical and numeric data.

-Categorical data summary:
+### Categorical data summary
 |        | jobId            | companyId   | jobType   | degree      | major   | industry   |
 |:-------|:-----------------|:------------|:----------|:------------|:--------|:-----------|
 | count  | 1000000          | 1000000     | 1000000   | 1000000     | 1000000 | 1000000    |